Krukov/cashews/Readme.md

 # Features
 - Support Multi backend (Memory, Redis, memcache by request)
-- Can cache any objects securely with pickle.
+- Can cache any objects securely with pickle (use hash key).
 - Simple configuring and API

 ## Utils